Teuvo Kohonen

 Teuvo Kalevi Kohonen (11 July 1934 – 13 December 2021) was a Finnish computer scientist.
 He was professor emeritus of the Academy of Finland.

 Career

 Kohonen studied at the Helsinki University of Technology and graduated with a master's degree in engineering in 1957.
 He received his doctorate in 1962 and stayed at the university with a faculty position until 1993.
 He was an academy professor of the Academy of Finland between 1975 and 1999.

+During doctorate, he worked on the quantum electrodynamics of the scattering of polarized electrons and positrons, and measured the lifetime of positrons to accuracy of $10^{-11} s$.

 During most of his career, Kohonen conducted research at Helsinki University of Technology (TKK).
 The Neural Networks Research Centre of TKK, a center of excellence appointed by Academy of Finland was founded to conduct research related to Kohonen's innovations.
 After Kohonen's retirement, the center was led by Erkki Oja and later renamed to Adaptive Informatics Research Centre with widened foci of research.